Yelü Chucai: Biography

+In the year 1218 at the age of 28, he was summoned to the Mongol court, located between the Tuul and Kherlen rivers.
+Genghis Khan had previously rallied many Khitan leaders, including members of Yelu clan, having had members such as Yelü Ahai and Yelü Tuhua as long-serving guardsmen.
 The Khitans and Mongols, as well as the Southern Song, were united by their common enemy in the Jin dynasty.
-This is shown in the well-known words spoken by Genghis Khan, when at the end of July, he met Yelü Chucai for the first time at Ordos in the Sāri Steppe (west of the great bend of the Kerulen River): "Liao and Jin have been enemies for generations; I have taken revenge for you."
+This is shown in the well-known words spoken by Genghis Khan, when at the end of July, he met Yelü Chucai for the first time: "Liao and Jin have been enemies for generations; I have taken revenge for you."
 To which Yelü Chucai replied, "My father and grandfather have both respectfully served the Jin.
 How can I, as a subject and a son, be so insincere in heart as to consider my sovereign and my father as enemies?"
-The Mongol is said to have been impressed by this frank reply, as well as by Yelü Chucai's looks (he was a very tall man with a long beard reaching to his waist) and sonorous voice.
-He gave him the nickname "Urtu Saqal" (Long Beard) and placed him in his retinue as an adviser.
+The Khan is said to have been impressed by this frank reply, as well as by Yelü Chucai's presence - a man of tall stature, a long beard, and a sonorous voice.
+He was given the nickname "Urtu Saqal" (Long Beard) and placed him in his retinue as an adviser.

 Because he was experienced in writing and knew the laws of other settled societies, Yelü Chucai was useful to the Empire.
 He did his best to convince the Mongols to tax rather than slaughter conquered peoples.
 In Grousset's Empire of the Steppes, it is reported that Ögedei would mock him, asking "Are you going to weep for the people again?".
 The chancellor had the words to temper the Mongol practices, stating to Genghis Khan's son and successor to the throne, that while empires may be conquered on horseback, they could not be ruled on horseback.
 Yelü Chucai used his office to save other fellow Confucian scholars from punishment and mistreatment by Mongol rulers.
 He also helped them gain offices as bureaucrats and tutors to the Mongol princes.

 While Northern China was capitulating to the Mongol onslaught, Yelü Chucai instituted several administrative reforms, like separating civil and military powers and introducing numerous taxes and levies.
 In response to the tough resistance the Mongol army faced while trying to conquer the Jurchen Jin's southern capital of Kaifeng, some Mongol officers in high command recommended the complete razing of Kaifeng and the deaths of all its occupants.
 But Yelü Chucai convinced Genghis Khan to rule and tax the people, and make use of their extraordinary talents instead of killing all of them in order to further their own riches.